Part of our series on Security for Medium Businesses.

 The best bolt-on is DKIM and, together with its trusty sidekick SPF and its assistant DMARC, it promises a future with way less spam and forgery if everybody did it.
 Luckily, you don’t have to wait for anyone else to get solid value out of it for yourself.

-When you set them up, they protect your company from impersonation attempts via email forgery.
+Together, they protect your company from impersonation attempts via email forgery.
 This doesn’t prevent jerks from breaking into your email and pretending to be you.
 I cover ways to address that in the last post on Payments Interception —see the Account Compromise path for more.

 This reduces the fraud against you, your customers, and your vendors from people impersonating someone at your company.

 There’s a hidden benefit to setting up DKIM: your emails will be much less likely to go to spam.
 Modern email providers assign a huge trust bonus to DKIM.
 If it’s up, it means that they can easily verify that email from that domain is legitimate, which means they don’t have to worry as much about the possibility of tomfoolery posing as your domain.
-(Note: this only goes so far—if you’re an actual spammer, people will report you and DKIM won’t save you.)

 DKIM, SPF, and DMARC work together; you set up SPF and then layer DMARC and DKIM on top for extra kick.
 They work by providing a mathematical attestation in a public place (your DNS record), then cryptographically signing each email against that attestation.
 If the signature and the attestation match, then the email is legitimate.